-Do you think spelling skills in the UK have fallen over time?
+Do you think spelling skills in Australia have fallen over time?
 Find out what the 21st century has in store for our spelling.

 Similarly, you do not have to go far to hear people saying ‘OMG’ or ‘DM me your details’.
-Twenty years ago, DMs were best known as a make of fashionable footwear!
+Twenty years ago, DMs were best known as a maker of fashionable footwear!

 In light of today's abbreviated language, is spelling correctly still a vital skill?

 With 400 million people speaking English as their native language and a further 700 million or more speaking it as their second language, there are consequently many different forms of the language around the world today.
 In fact, British English is now a minority which is unprecedented in the history of this language!